General rule: If one lives with a traditional family member for two years or more, they can succeed to the rights of a rent-regulated tenant.

-- Nontraditional family members – for example gay couples, unmarried couple with a child, etc.
+- Nontraditional family members – for example, gay couples, an unmarried couple with a child, etc.

-- The court looks to longevity of relationship, expenses shared, intermingling of finances, “holding self out” as a family, formalizing legal obligations, (e.g. a in a will), behavior that evidences a long-term and emotionally committed relationship.
+- The court looks to the longevity of a relationship, expenses shared, intermingling of finances, “holding self out” as a family, formalizing legal obligations, (e.g. an in a will), behavior that evidences a long-term and emotionally committed relationship.

 - Senior Citizens and Disabled Persons: senior citizens (62 yrs. old or older) or disabled persons only have to live with the tenant for one year.